-"Quit it, you two," she directed, swinging the baby up and depositing him a-straddle her left hip.
+"Quit it, you two," she directed, swinging the baby up and depositing him astraddle her left hip.
 "You're just simply spoiling him rotten."

-"You think so, Dolly?
-Uh-uh, far be it from such."
-Bernadine came lithely to her feet.

 She glanced at her own taut, trim abdomen; upon which a micrometrically precise topographical mapping job might have revealed an otherwise imperceptible bulge.
 "Just you wait until Junior arrives and I'll show you how to really spoil a baby.
 Besides, what's the hurry?"
 "He needs his supper.
 Vitamins and minerals and hard radiations and things, and then he's going to bed.
 I don't approve of this no-sleep business.
 So run along, both of you, until tomorrow."
 As has been said, the Stretts were working, with all the intensity of their monstrous but tremendously capable minds, upon their Great Plan, which was, basically, to conquer and either enslave or destroy every other intelligent race throughout all the length, breadth and thickness of total space.
 To that end each individual Strett had to become invulnerable and immortal.

-Wherefore, in the inconceivably remote past, there had been put into effect a program of selective breeding and of carefully calculated treatments.
-It was mathematically certain that this program would result in a race of beings of pure force-beings having no material constituents remaining whatever.
+Wherefore, in the inconceivably remote past, there had been put into effect a program $\underline{\text{of selective breeding and of carefully calculated treatments.
+It was}$ mathematically certain that this program would result in a race of beings of pure force-beings having no material constituents remaining whatever.

 Under those hellish treatments billions upon billions of Stretts had died.
 But the few remaining thousands had almost reached their sublime goal.
 In a few more hundreds of thousands of years perfection would be reached.
-The few surviving hundreds of perfect beings could and would multiply to any desired number in practically no time at all.
+The few surviving hundreds of perfect beings could and would multiply to any desired number in. practically no time at all.
 Hilton and his seven fellow-workers had perceived all this in their one and only study of the planet Strett, and every other Ardan had been completely informed.